cdsittampalam/documentation/docs/Configure Account.md

 ![Account](/doc-images/initials.png)

-2. In the displayed account card, click the button to display account details.
+2. In the displayed account card, click the Account Settings button to display account details.

+![Account](/doc-images/acctcard.png)

 The Settings page appears.

-![Account](/doc-images/acctcard.png)

 3. Click the various tabs for the different sections of the page.